JGCardelus/AutoIndexator/README.md

-# AutoIndexator
-Program that automatically assigns names to files following a set of rules to make searching for them easier.
+# DOYLE - File/folder search engine & auto indexator
+This program is able to find files/folders that the program has saved in a database (and it should do it faster than the windows search feature).
+It can also index files following a set of rules that make it easier to find them and search for them: contaningFolder_camelCasedFileName.extension.

+## Upcoming features
+The program will feature a GUI that will make the selection of folders to indexate and the searching of files/folders very easy.
+The search algorithm will include multicore functionality for faster search speeds.

 ## TODO:
 - [ ] Migrate everything to a new project